Thompson's Persimmon Pudding

 1 teaspoon salt 1 3/4 cups milk

-1 stick margarine or butter (melted) 1/2 teaspoon cinnamon
+1 stick butter (melted) 1/2 teaspoon cinnamon

 1/2 teaspoon nutmeg 1 teaspoon vanilla flavoring